-Event Commonwealth Choice Health FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Employee returns from unpaid FMLA leave (4) or Military Leave Employee must be able to reinstate prior coverage and can choose one of the following: Proration: Employee may elect to continue at the same monthly contribution as prior to the FMLA and the annual amount is reduced by the contributions missed during the FMLA or Reinstatement: Employee may elect to makeup the shortfall resulting from the contributions missed during FMLA Generally same rights as employee returning from non-FMLA leave, though employee must be able to reinstate prior coverage Employee commences paid leave (assuming event does not affect eligibility for coverage) No change Decrease election if event decreases dependent care expenses (3) Employee returns from paid leave No change Increase election if event increases dependent care expenses (3) Employee changes worksite No change Decrease election if event decreases dependent care expenses (3) or Increase election if event increases dependent care expenses (3) (unless the care provider is a relative)

-Event Commonwealth Choice Health FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Other change in employee's employment status (e.g., switch from salaried to hourly status) that causes employee to cease eligibility under plan Cease contributions Cease contributions Other change in employee's employment status (e.g., switch from hourly to salaried status) that causes employee to become eligible for coverage under plan Make elections as if a new employee unless there was less than 30-day break in employment Make elections as if a new employee unless there was less than a 30-day break in employment pendent Employment Statu ue to meet all eligibility req ŕ Spouse or dependent terminates employment Start or increase election if event adversely affects eligibility for coverage under spouse's or dependent's health plan (2) Start or increase election if event adversely affects eligibility for coverage under spouse's dependent care assistance plan or Stop or decrease election if event decreases dependent care expenses (3) Spouse or dependent commences employment Decrease election if family becomes covered under health plan of spouse or dependent (2) Start or increase election if event increases dependent care expenses (3) or Stop or decrease election if family becomes covered under spouse's dependent care assistance plan
+Event Commonwealth Choice Health Care FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Employees returning from Military Leave are eligible for coverage immediately upon return or may delay the effective date until military coverage ends.
+Proration: Employee may elect to continue at the same monthly contribution as prior to the leave and the annual amount is reduced by the contributions missed during the leave or Reinstatement: Employee may elect to makeup the shortfall resulting from the contributions missed during leave reinstate prior coverage Employee commences paid leave (assuming event does not affect eligibility for coverage) No change Decrease election if event decreases dependent care expenses (3) Employee returns from paid leave No change Increase election if event increases dependent care expenses (3) Employee changes worksite No change Decrease election if event decreases dependent care expenses (3) (10) or Increase election if event increases dependent care expenses (3) (10) (unless the care provider is a relative) Other change in employee's employment status (e.g., switch from salaried to hourly status) that causes employee to cease eligibility under plan Cease contributions Cease contributions Other change in employee's employment status (e.g., switch from hourly to salaried status) that causes employee to become eligible for coverage under plan Make elections as if a new employee unless there was less than 30-day break in employment Make elections as if a new employee unless there was less than 30-day break in employment Change in Spouse or Deper eligibility requirements.) naent Employment Status (Depend dent must continue to meet all

-Event Commonwealth Choice Health FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Spouse or dependent is out of work due to strike or lockout Start or increase election if event adversely affects eligibility for coverage under spouse's or dependent's health plan (2) Start or increase election if event adversely affects eligibility for coverage under spouse's dependent care assistance plan or Stop or decrease election if event decreases dependent care expenses (3) Spouse or dependent returns to work following cessation of strike or lockout Decrease election if family becomes covered under health plan of spouse or dependent (2) Start or increase election if event increases dependent care expenses (3) or Stop or decrease election if family becomes covered under spouse's dependent care assistance plan Spouse or dependent commences unpaid leave (if the event adversely affects eligibility for coverage under the spouse or dependent's plan) Start or increase election if event adversely affects eligibility for coverage under spouse's or dependent's health plan (2) Start or increase election if event adversely affects eligibility for coverage under spouse's dependent care assistance plan or Stop or decrease election if event decreases dependent care expenses (3) Spouse or dependent returns from unpaid leave Decrease election if family becomes covered under spouse's or dependent's health plan (2) Start or increase election if event increases dependent care expenses (3) or Stop or decrease election if family becomes covered under spouse's dependent care assistance plan
+Event Commonwealth Choice Health Care FSA Covering Expenses of Employee, Spouse, Dependents Commonwealth Choice Dependent Care FSA Spouse or dependent terminates employment Start or increase election if event adversely affects eligibility for coverage under spouse's or dependent's health plan (2) Start or increase election if event adversely affects eligibility for coverage under spouse's dependent care plan or Stop or decrease election if event decreases dependent care expenses (3) Spouse or dependent commences employment Decrease election if family becomes covered under health plan of spouse or dependent (2) Start or increase election if event increases dependent care expenses (3) or Stop or decrease election if family becomes covered under spouse's dependent care plan Spouse or dependent is out of work due to strike or lockout Start or increase election if event adversely affects eligibility for coverage under spouse's or dependent's health plan (2) Start or increase election if event adversely affects eligibility for coverage under spouse's dependent care plan or Stop or decrease election if event decreases dependent care expenses (3) Spouse or dependent returns to work following cessation of strike or lockout Decrease election if family becomes covered under health plan of spouse or dependent (2) Start or increase election if event increases dependent care expenses (3) or Stop or decrease election if family becomes covered under spouse's dependent care plan Spouse or dependent commences unpaid leave (if the event adversely affects eligibility for coverage under the spouse or dependent's plan) Start or increase election if event adversely affects eligibility for coverage under spouse's or dependent's health plan (2) Start or increase election if event adversely affects eligibility for coverage under spouse's dependent care plan or Stop or decrease election if event decreases dependent care expenses (3) Spouse or dependent returns from unpaid leave Decrease election if family becomes covered under spouse's or dependent's health plan (2) Start or increase election if event increases dependent care expenses (3)